-Have you ever wondered why service professionals tell you to change your air filter?
+Have you ever wondered why your ac service professionals tell you to change your air filter?
 Perhaps you think it’s a problem because a clogged air filter doesn’t protect your indoor air quality.
 You’re not wrong, however, not quite right either.

 This particular air filter–the one that comes standard with your HVAC systems–isn’t in place to protect your indoor air quality anyway.
 It’s in place to protect the interior components of the HVAC system itself from dust, dirt, and other debris that can get inside and damage parts.